|Corda Network trust root||Document history|

 1.3.2 Registration Authorities

-A Registration Authorities (RA) collects and verifies each subscriber’s identity and information that is to be entered into the subscriber’s public key certificate
+A Registration Authority (RA) collects and verifies each Subscriber’s (defined below) identity and information that is to be entered into the Subscriber’s public key certificate

-RA functions for the Corda Network may be provided by the CA or by Corda Network Sponsors.
+RA functions for the Corda Network may be provided by the CA.

-The CA will accept assertion of identity from Sponsors and issue certificates to relevant sponsored subscribers under defined conditions and where a Sponsor agreement is in place.
+The CA will accept assertion of identity from Sponsors and issue certificates to relevant Sponsored Subscribers under defined conditions and where a Sponsor agreement with the CA is in place.

 1.3.3 Trusted Agents

-A Trusted Agent is an entity who satisfies all the appointment requirements for an RA and who performs identity proofing as a proxy for the RA.
+A trusted agent (Trusted Agent) is an entity who satisfies all the appointment requirements for an RA and who performs identity proofing as a proxy for the RA.
 The Trusted Agent records information from, and verifies presented credentials for, an applicant’s identity on behalf of the RA.
 Future versions of this CPS may identify the parties responsible for providing such services, and the mechanisms for determining their trustworthiness.

-In the Corda Network, certificates issued to subscribers will also grant those subscribers the ability to further issue certificates that can be used in a specific, constrained way within the Corda Network.
-These certificates will be used for the purpose of establishing TLS connections with other entities and to support verification of subscriber signatures by such entities.
-These certificates can be used to represent that entity only and therefore, for the purposes of this policy, are not considered to confer CA status upon the subscriber for any purposes other than the generation of subordinate certificates, bound to its own identity.
+In the Corda Network, certificates issued to Subscribers will also grant those Subscribers the ability to further issue certificates that can be used in a specific, constrained way within the Corda Network, as defined by the Certificate Role Extension in the CP.
+These certificates will be used for the purpose of establishing TLS connections with other entities and to support verification of Subscriber signatures by such entities.
+These certificates can be used to represent that entity only and therefore, for the purposes of this CPS, are not considered to confer CA status upon the Subscriber for any purposes other than the generation of subordinate certificates, bound to its own identity.

 1.3.5 Relying Parties

-A Relying Party is an entity that relies on the validity of the binding of the Subscriber’s name to a public key.
-The Relying Party uses a Subscriber’s certificate to verify or establish the identity and status of a system or device.
-A Relying Party is responsible for deciding whether or how to check the validity of the certificate by checking the appropriate certificate status information.
+A relying party (Relying Party) is an entity that relies on the validity of the binding of the Subscriber’s name to a public key.
+The Relying Party uses the Subscriber’s certificate to verify or establish the identity and status of a system or device.
+A Relying Party is responsible for validating the certificate of the Subscriber by checking the appropriate certificate status information.
 A Relying Party may use information in the certificate to determine the suitability of the certificate for a particular use.